-You also get a built-in freshness indicator, an anti-drip system, warming plate, self-cleaning system (and clean indicator), a timer, touch-screen display and so much more that we’ll go through next.
-It offers great coffee preferences.
+You also get a built-in freshness indicator, an anti-drip system, a warming plate, a self-cleaning system (and a clean indicator), a timer, a touch-screen display and so much more that we’ll go through next.

 Okay, now that you have a general idea of what the coffee maker is like, let’s dive into the juicy bits.